 - Love the ones your with – Be kind, and use manners with those you’re around every day.
 You will feel better about yourself and your relationship with the Lord.

-- Teach the old – Christmas carols, old movies, poetry from days gone by, old recipes and traditions are all ways to share lasting beliefs.
-Snuggle up and share story books of Jesus coming to earth.
+- Teach the traditional– Christmas carols, old movies, poetry from days gone by, and lasting beliefs.
+Snuggle up and share storybooks of Jesus coming to earth.
 Focus on the biblical more than the secular.

-- Keep good routines.
-If you have good routines such as eating right, going to bed at a regular time, or exercise, then keep it up.
+- Keep good routines – If you have good habits such as eating right, going to bed at a regular time, or exercise, then keep it up.
 If not, start.
 All these things are remedies for stress.

-- Serve others.
-This is basic Christianity and should be done on a regular basis anyway.
+- Serve others – This is basic Christianity and should be done regularly anyway.
 Work in your local church as there’s often a need for volunteers to greet at the Christmas services, or serve meals, or buy presents for others.

-Live like you love Him this season.
-There is incredible suffering, and people who know you are watching to see what difference you have in your life.
+- Live Christlike – There is incredible suffering, and people who know you are watching you.
 You can bring the light of Jesus to your world.
-If you have a stressful schedule, take that as an opportunity to focus all the more and prepare Him room.
+If you have a stressful schedule, figure out your “no’s”, dig deeper, and lean on Jesus.